Stellar foliation structures on surfaces

 The directional foliations on the spaces $M_\lambda$ constructed above are isomorphic to the directional foliations of $\C^\ast/\langle z \mapsto - z\rangle$, and the foliations on $n$-fold branched covers $M^n_\lambda$ are isomorphic to those on the $n$-fold branched covers of $\C^\ast/\langle z \mapsto - z\rangle$.
 Thus, dilation surfaces with dilation singularities still induce zebra structures on the surface. \commf{Weird phrase.
 We mean equivalent foliations?}\compat{I'm now saying isomorphic.
 This seems consistent with things later in the paper.
 It seems to be used in foliation theory (though I'm not 100\% certain this is the best term).}

 Veech proved that a dilation surface has a triangulation by saddle connections if and only if it contains no dilation cylinders with angle $\pi$ or more \cite[Appendix]{DFG19}.
-Note however that dilation singularities with angle $2 \pi$ are singularities in the dilation surface sense but are non-singular on the induced zebra structure.
+Note however that dilation singularities with angle $2 \pi$ are singularities in the dilation surface sense but are nonsingular on the induced zebra structure.
 Therefore a triangulation by saddle connections may not be a leaf triangulation.
-Nonetheless, by combining Veech's result with \Cref{thm:convex} and \Cref{cor:closed trails} we obtain: \begin{theorem} Suppose $S$ is a closed surface with a dilation structure and at least one singularity, but without dilation singularities with angle $2 \pi$.
+Nonetheless, by Theorem~\ref{conj:zebra case} we obtain: \begin{theorem} Suppose $S$ is a closed surface with a dilation structure and at least one singularity, but without dilation singularities with angle $2 \pi$.
 Then, the following are equivalent: \begin{itemize} \item $S$ has a triangulation by saddle connections. \item The universal cover $\tilde S$ is convex. \item Every nontrivial free homotopy class $\conj{\gamma}$ of closed curves is realized by either a unique closed trail or a cylinder. \item $S$ contains no dilation cylinder with angle $\pi$ or more. \end{itemize} \end{theorem}